Healthy West Orange Arts AND Heritage Center

 -What is the Healthy West Orange Arts and Heritage Center at the Town of Oakland?

 The Healthy West Orange Arts and Heritage Center at the Town of Oakland is a beautiful new community gathering space, set in the heart of historic Oakland along the West Orange Trail.
-The new Center will provide space for art and heritage displays, along with a central location for health and wellness programs.
+The new Center provides space for art and heritage displays, along with a central location for health and wellness programs.
 The Healthy West Orange Arts and Heritage Center is committed to preserving Oakland’s past, present and future.
 “Est. 1887” explores Oakland’s history as the industrial and social hub of Orange County more than 130 years ago.
 This exhibit, conceptualized in conjunction with the Winter Garden Heritage Foundation, features framed historic photographs with descriptive text outlining Oakland’s early history, and was specifically pursued in grant funding from Orange County Arts and Cultural Affairs.
-Additionally, there will be outdoor spaces for rest and enjoyment, outdoor public restrooms, and an outdoor concession area for snacks and beverages.
+Additionally, there are outdoor spaces for rest and enjoyment, outdoor public restrooms, and there are plans for an outdoor concession area for snacks and beverages.

--What type of programming will be offered by the Healthy West Orange Arts and Heritage Center at the Town of Oakland?
+-What type of programming is offered by the Healthy West Orange Arts and Heritage Center at the Town of Oakland?

-Programming will be focused around Oakland’s heritage, culture, fine art and photography, dance, as well as health/wellness initiatives such as health screenings, health education, nutrition classes, fitness and wellness.
+Programming is focused around Oakland’s heritage, culture, fine art and photography, dance, as well as health/wellness initiatives such as health screenings, health education, nutrition classes, fitness and wellness.
 Oakland’s Jazz Night gatherings will be hosted at the Center.

 -Hours / Entrance Fee

 The Center is currently open on Wednesdays, Thursdays, and Fridays from 11 a.m. - 3 p.m.
 There is no entrance fee.